jlheflin/HartreeFockCppProgram/README.md

 The screening option was needed due to a bug in the indexing of the one-electron integrals in my code.
 As far as I can tell this has been fixed.

+The code is not memory friendly, I ran the cc-pVQZ basis set on H2 and saw that the memory usage was ~8GB so be careful on how big of a basis set you use.

 ## Build Instructions